 I must admit, I would have never chosen this book out of just needing something to read.
 What a shame that would have been if I had missed the opportunity to read it.

 My interest in the book stemmed from a trip where I visited the Panama Canal, Panama, during my trip to Central America.
 I thought I should have a bit of history about the canal itself, and found that comprehensive books on the subject were a little tough to find.
-I ended up choosing The Path Between the Seas by David McCullough as the book showed promise, and the reviews on it were positive.
+I ended up choosing The Path Between the Seas as the book showed promise, and the reviews on it were positive.
 What made me choose this book out of the others out there was the fact that the author discusses in his introduction that he wrote the book for the people who built the canal, and that the history he writes about is not the same as what you may have learned about.

 So I went in with an open mind, and was shocked at the length of the book.
 It took me weeks to finish it (I don’t have that much spare time for reading), but I’m so glad I did.